redbadger/crux/README.md

 In order to send more complex data than UniFFI currently supports (and to enforce the message passing semantics), the messages are serialised, sent across the boundary and deserialised using [serde_generate](https://docs.rs/serde-generate/latest/serde_generate/) which provides type generation for the foreign (non-Rust) languages.

+This means that changes to types in the core, especially the `Message` type, propagate out into the shell implementations and cause errors where appropriate (such as an exhaustive match on an enum check).

 ### Message Types

 Two types of message are exchanged between the application and the core.